Academic Policies

 Academic Program

 The programs and courses offered at the College of Arts and Science are designed for students who attend classes offered during the day on a full-time basis.
 A full-time schedule normally consists of 16 credits per term, or 32 credits per year, which enables a student to complete the entire program of 128 credits in four years.
 Minimal full-time status entails completing at least 12 credits per term, or 24 credits per year.
-Students who wish to attend part-time should speak with their academic adviser in the College Advising Center, 726 Broadway, 7th floor; 212-998-8130.
+Students who wish to attend part-time should speak with their academic adviser in the College Advising Center, 25 West 4th Street, 5th floor; 212-998-8130.
 Such status will be granted only when there is good and sufficient reason for part-time study.
 Failure to complete a minimum of 24 credits per year jeopardizes a student's full-time status.
 Failure to complete 32 credits per year may jeopardize a student's eligibility to receive financial aid; students should discuss their situation with the Office of Financial Aid in the StudentLink Center, 383 Lafayette Street.
 Students may register for more than 18 credits per term with the approval and clearance of their academic adviser.

 Time Limit